 San Francisco 49ers linebacker Chris Borland shocked the football world last week by announcing that he was retiring from the sport after only one year in the NFL.
 His announcement stirred controversy among the media, athletes, football fans and parents of young football players.
-Riding a bike (horizontal)_BPMany predicted Borland’s retirement would become a watershed moment for the NFL, where countless other players would ultimately make the same decision.
+Many predicted Borland’s retirement would become a watershed moment for the NFL, where countless other players would ultimately make the same decision.
 Others speculated that little would change, as many players would step up to take his place and accept the same risks.

 Regardless of how you feel about the decision of a professional athlete choosing to leave while he is still healthy, the debate has introduced a controversial talking point.